How Did Valentine Get its Name?

 But don’t let that fool you into thinking Valentine is named for the romantic holiday.

-In fact, the neighborhood takes its name from P.A.
-Valentine, a real estate developer who owned a lot of Midtown property at the turn of the century, but who never actually lived within the neighborhood boundaries.
+The neighborhood takes its name from P.A.
+Valentine, a real estate developer who owned a lot of Midtown property at the turn of the century but who never actually lived within the neighborhood boundaries.

 “It’s like a small town where everyone knows everyone else,” says neighborhood president Jim Martin.
 “We see each other out on our front porches or as we walk our dogs.”